elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 </header>
 ```

-We can add a quick and dirty CSS rule so that our nav elements at the top right
+We can add a quick CSS rule so our nav elements at the top right of the window
-of the window look okay and don't break our layout on small screens:
+look okay and don't break our layout on small screens:

 ```css
 .nav {